trimstray/test-your-sysadmin-skills/README.md

 Solution 2:

 On the other hand <code>df -h</code> and <code>du -sh</code> could mismatched by about 50% of the hard disk size.
-This was caused by eg. apache (httpd) keeping large log files in memory which had been deleted from disk.
+This was caused by e.g. apache (httpd) keeping large log files in memory which had been deleted from disk.

 This was tracked down by running <code>lsof | grep "/var" | grep deleted</code> where <code>/var</code> was the partition I needed to clean up.